 KEGEL EXERCISES for men

-There are three basic muscles that come in to play.
+There are three basic muscles that come in to play when thinking about a kegel.
 The bulbocavernosus muscle (BC muscle), the pubococcygeus muscle (PC muscle), and the iliococcygeus muscle (IC muscle).
-Each of these muscles have a specific role.
-In short, they are:
+Each of these muscles have a specific role in the body:

 When performing Kegels, the BC is the major muscle being used, while PC and IC have a less direct role.